It’s not a quick fix

 As you won’t be standing straight, you may feel a strain on your lower back, which is normal.
 In Thailand, you will be able to have daily massages, and they can massage your lower back whilst you are seating to help relieve some pressure.

-4. The placement of your tummy tuck scar is dependant on your skin
+The placement of your tummy tuck scar is dependent on your skin

 Creating the new belly button, which is called an umbilicoplasty, is a part of tummy tuck surgery that requires a great deal of attention and finesse on the part of your surgeon.
 Sometimes, after surgery, your new belly button can look quite odd and you may see your incision lines, however – this does go down.
 The reason as to why your belly button can look raised and as it is has ‘popped out’ is due to swelling.
 Once the swelling has gone down, which can take anywhere from 4 weeks to 12 months (depending on your personal healing rate), your new belly button will look normal.